-As soon as practicable after a case is filed, but no later than either the filing of the proof of service on any defendant or the appearance of any defendant, the court shall order a scheduling conference, or order the submission of a joint status report, or both, unless the judge finds good cause for delay.
+As soon as practicable after a case is filed, the court shall convene a scheduling conference, or order the submission of a joint status report, or both.

 - (1) Scheduling Conference.
 Counsel with principal responsibility for a case and all pro se parties shall attend the scheduling conference.
 Counsel and all pro se parties shall be prepared to discuss at the scheduling conference those matters listed in Fed.
 R. Civ.
 P. 16(c)(2) and 26(f) and LCR 26(f) and to state whether there is a significant possibility that early and inexpensive resolution of the case would be fostered by any alternative dispute resolution ("ADR") procedure, as described in Rules 39.1 and 39.2 of these rules.
 The parties should identify any appropriate ADR procedure, and suggest at what stage of the case it should be employed. - (2) Joint Status Report.
 In their joint status report, the parties must address all of the topics set forth in Fed.
 R. Civ.
 P. 26(f)(3) and in LCR 26(f).